 2014 was the least fatal year of the time period shown, 709 fatal crashes in Arizona – a 73 crash decline from the year prior.

 In many cases, the type of car accident can deliver a lot of information about how and why the crash occurred.
 In a head-on collision, for example, likely causes could be one driver swerving into oncoming traffic or driving the wrong way.
 Understanding the common types of car accidents and why they happen could help you assign fault for your recent crash.
-Some of the accident types we see most often at Knapp & Roberts include:
+Some of the accident types our Phoenix car accident lawyers see most often at Knapp & Roberts include:

 Regardless of the type of accident, it’s important to contact an attorney after a collision that causes serious injuries or expensive property damage.
 A car accident can change your life.
 You could be eligible for significant compensation after an accident depending on who or what caused the collision.

 Proving fault is the number one goal for most car accident victims.
 Arizona is a fault insurance state, meaning injured parties can seek recovery through the at-fault driver’s insurance company.
 Injured people can also pursue compensation through a civil personal injury lawsuit.
 In both types of cases, the injured party will have to prove the other driver’s fault to receive compensation for medical bills, personal injuries, and property damage.